mike-jianxin-mo/blog/_posts/2021-11-05-mage-rest-webapi.md

 layout: post
 ---

-### Web API

-###### Alias of the webapi
+### Alias of the webapi

 You can configure REST endpoints in your module to use custom routes (aliases) for URLs instead of the default URLs.
-For example, you can define the alias createWidget to represent POST V1/widgets.
-However, you cannot create an alias for a route that contains one or more variables, such as PUT V1/widgets/:widgetId.
+For example, you can define the alias createWidget to represent POST V1/widgets. <strong>However, you cannot create an alias for a route that contains one or more variables, such as PUT V1/widgets/:widgetId.</strong>

 To define custom routes, create an etc/webapi_async.xml file in your module that contains the following structure: